isobelcochrane938/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
 It also emphasizes the importance of anticipating and accounting for potential mistakes or misunderstandings on the part of users in order to create more robust and effective programs.

+# 2023-11-27
+- Today's programming wisdom is to always prioritize your time and focus on the most important tasks.
+This means breaking down your project into smaller, manageable tasks and prioritizing them based on their impact on your overall goal.
+By focusing on what matters most, you can efficiently allocate your resources and avoid getting sidetracked by less critical tasks or distractions.

+Additionally, always be open to learning new skills and adapting to new technologies.
+The programming industry is constantly evolving, and it' s important to stay ahead of the curve and keep up with the latest trends and tools.
+Not only will this make you a more valuable asset to your team or organization, but it will also help you stay relevant in your career.
+ .
+Finally, don't be afraid to ask for help or seek guidance from others.
+There'  s always someone who has been in a similar situation and can offer valuable advice or share their experience.
+Collaborating with others can also lead to more innovative solutions and a better understanding of different approaches to problem-solving.